kimyunoo/4782_final/README.md

 ## 7. CONCLUSION
 -----------------------------------------------------------------------------------------------------
 * Our model with both class+distillation tokens and model with hard distillation did not perform as well as the model with no distillation loss.
-   * This could be becuase our teacher is trained on ImageNet rather than CIFAR-10, leading to a possible domain mismatch
+   * This could be because our teacher is trained on ImageNet rather than CIFAR-10, leading to a possible domain mismatch
    * This hypothesis is supported by the increase in accuracy to 69.19% when trained with soft distillation.
 * Our model accuracies did not plateau
    * Shows we could train for longer than 20 epochs to achieve a higher validation accuracy